-Since 2016, the legal professionals have relied on Clio’s annual Legal Trends Report for unbiased information and comprehensive, in-depth analyses of legal industry trends.
+Since 2016, legal professionals have relied on Clio’s annual Legal Trends Report for unbiased information and comprehensive, in-depth analyses of legal industry trends.
 As “one of the legal industry’s most important benchmarking tools,” as stated by Above the Law’s Joe Patrice, the 2020 Legal Trends Report is proving to be more useful than ever—especially in a year filled with sobering economic, political, and human rights challenges.

 In this blog post, we’ll cover key points from the 2020 Legal Trends Report.
 We’ll also highlight the opportunity that the legal industry is facing despite 2020’s crises—the opportunity to rise to the challenges and build a better normal.

 Building a better normal from a period of crisis

 Needless to say, 2020’s events have created countless problems for legal professionals—specifically, the outbreak of the global pandemic.
 Although some challenges driven by the pandemic are new, many are simply magnified by our new normal.
 In fact, many issues stem from long-standing problems in the legal industry—like the access to justice gap, lagging technology adoption, lack of virtual systems, and mismatches between client expectations and client service.

 However, these issues bring to light new opportunities for a better future.
 For example, the seismic shift from lawyers working in physical offices to working remotely will likely remain unchanged even after the pandemic.
 This lays the foundation for a new legal-service model that suits clients’ needs better.
 We will explore this further in the sections below, starting with the importance of creating a VUCA Prime environment.